OneBuffaloLabs/insight-flow/README.md

 ```

-## ⚡ Features & Usage
+## ⚡ Features & Capabilities

+### 🔍 Core Functionality

-1. **Data Ingestion:** Automatically loads CSV files from the `data/` directory or connects to SQLite databases.
-2. **Vector Embedding:** Converts text data into high-dimensional vectors for semantic search.
-3. **Context Retrieval:** Finds the most relevant data rows based on your natural language query.
-4. **Generative Response:** Synthesizes the retrieved data into a clear, human-readable answer.
+- **Data Ingestion:** Automatically loads CSV files from the `data/` directory or file uploader.
+- **Vector Embedding:** Converts text data into high-dimensional vectors for semantic search.
+- **Context Retrieval:** Finds the most relevant data rows based on your natural language query.

+### 🛡️ Senior Analyst Features

+- **Source Transparency:** Every answer includes a "View Source Data" dropdown, displaying the exact raw data rows used to generate the response.
+- **Strict Persona:** The engine is prompted as a "Senior Data Analyst" and will explicitly state "I don't know" if the answer is not found in the source data, preventing hallucinations.
+- **Adjustable Temperature:** A sidebar slider allows you to tune the model's creativity (0.0 for precise reporting, 1.0 for creative brainstorming).

 ## ⚙️ Developer Command Reference